rozumary/DermaGlow-AI/README.md

 **Objectives:**

-(1) To analyze cosmetic ingredients and explain their benefits, possible irritants, and allergens.
-(2) To identify and warn users of common allergens in products to avoid any allergic reactions.
-(3) To determine users’ skin types and recommend proper ingredients based on their skin needs and sensitivities.
-(4) To guide users in effective skincare routines with compatible product layering.
+(1) To analyze cosmetic ingredients and explain their benefits, possible irritants and allergens. </br>(2) To identify and warn users of common allergens in products to avoid any allergic reactions.</br> (3) To determine users’ skin types and recommend proper ingredients based on their skin needs and sensitivities. </br>(4) To guide users in effective skincare routines.

 # SCREENSHOTS: